 Scot Fredo.
-Scot Fredo has served as our Chief Financial Officer and Treasurer since January 2021.
+Scot Fredo has served as our Chief Financial Officer and Treasurer since January 2021 and our Secretary since October 2021.
 Mr. Fredo previously served as our Senior Vice President, Financial Planning & Analysis from January 2019 to January 2021 and as our Vice President, Financial Planning & Analysis from January 2016 through January 2019.
 Before joining CarGurus, from May 2011 to January 2016, Mr. Fredo held the role of Director, Financial Planning & Analysis at HubSpot, Inc., a publicly traded customer relationship management platform.
 Mr. Fredo holds a Bachelor of Science degree from Babson College and a Master of Business Administration degree from Northeastern University.